Jane Greer: Early life

-Greer was born in Washington, DC, the daughter of Charles Durell McClellan Greer, Jr., and his wife, Bettie.
+Greer was born in Washington, D.C., the daughter of Charles Durell McClellan Greer Jr. and his wife, Bettie.
+She had a twin brother Donn, who became an actor and director starting in 1951, after getting out of the service when World War II ended.
 In 1940, at age 15, Greer suffered from a facial palsy, which paralyzed the left side of her face.
-She recovered, but the condition may have contributed to her "patented look" and "a calm, quizzical gaze and an enigmatic expression that would later lead RKO to promote her as 'The Woman with the Mona Lisa smile'."
+She recovered, but the condition may have contributed to her "patented look" and "a calm, quizzical gaze and an enigmatic expression that would later lead RKO to promote her as 'The Woman with the Mona Lisa Smile'."
 She claimed that the facial exercises used to overcome the paralysis taught her the importance of facial expression in conveying human emotion.

 On December 4, 1945, Greer had her name legally changed to Jane Greer by a court in Los Angeles.
 She said of her previous name: "Mine is a sissy name.
 It's too bo-peepish, ingenueish, for the type of role I've been playing.
 It's like Mary Lou or Mary Ann."

 Career

 Music

 A beauty-contest winner and professional model from her teens, Greer began her show-business career as a big-band singer.
-She sang in Washington, DC, with the orchestra of Enric Madriguera.
+She sang in Washington, D.C., with the orchestra of Enric Madriguera.
 She "sang phonetically in Spanish" with the group.

 Film

 Howard Hughes spotted Greer modeling in the June 8, 1942, issue of Life, and sent her to Hollywood to become an actress.
 Hughes lent her to RKO to star in many films (another source says Greer's husband, Rudy Vallee, "helped her get out of her contract with Hughes and secure another pact with RKO Studios") including Dick Tracy (1945), Out of the Past (1947), They Won't Believe Me (1947), and the comedy/suspense film The Big Steal (1949), with Out of the Past co-star Robert Mitchum.
 Hughes refused to let her work for a time; when she finally resumed film acting, she appeared in You're in the Navy Now (1951), The Prisoner of Zenda (1952), Run for the Sun (1956), and Man of a Thousand Faces (1957).
 In 1984, she was cast in Against All Odds, a remake of Out of the Past, as the mother of the character she had played in 1947.
 In 1952, Greer obtained a release from her contract with Metro-Goldwyn-Mayer Studios.
 She said, "When there is a good role at MGM, the producers want Lana or Ava.
-There is no chance for another actress to develop into important stardom at the studio".
+There is no chance for another actress to develop into important stardom at the studio."